Connect & Get help from fellow developers on our Discord community.

 Fix

-file to find any activities that are set to a specific orientation.
-Ensure these activities are configured to support both portrait and landscape modes.
+attribute of all the activities that are locked to a specific orientation.
+Ensure the activities are configured to support both portrait and landscape modes.

-file to ensure both orientations are supported, and check view controllers to ensure they are not locked to a specific orientation.
+file to ensure both orientations are supported. - Review the app’s view controllers to ensure they are not locked to a specific orientation.

 We're sorry to hear that.
 Please share your feedback so we can do better